-Friends, have you ever had a day where you woke up and it felt like Eeyore was your spirit animal?
+Friends, have you ever had a day where you woke up and it felt like Eeyore?

 Been there.
 Done that.
 In fact, I’ve been there a handful of times the past two months.
 Our two little boys, my hubby, and I passed cold after cold to each other, and then I topped it all off with my first (and hopefully last) bout of mastitis.
 It was six long weeks of being out of our regular routine, and it threw me for a loop.

 Our normal routine during the week is my morning ritual, breakfast with the boys, going to the gym (where I have a much needed hour to sweat, work through whatever is occupying my mind-space, and not be actively parenting because I love my kids…but #toddlersaretough), lunch, naptime, afternoon outing (errands or something fun!), picking up my hubby from work, and then our dinner and bedtime routines for the boys.
 We’re in bed not too long after that most nights.

 However, between the colds, baby brother getting his first tooth, RSV, and all the aforementioned illnesses, we were completely out of schedule and basically quarantined to the house so we could get better and not spread anything to our friends.
 And that’s when I realized, my morning ritual and making time every day to sweat is what keeps me sane.
 It helps me show up as my best self for myself and also for my family.
 And without it, I was feeling pretty down.